Who We Are

 Q: Where do I buy the required textbooks for my child?

 A: Curriculum will be included in the coming year’s tuition for all Classical Academic Press materials we use on campus.
-This includes Writing & Rhetoric, Well Ordered Language and Latin.
+This includes Writing & Rhetoric, The Art of Argument, and Latin.
 Additional curriculum used would be available via the Library (such as books being read in the literature classes) or available online or at Homeschool Gathering Place used.

 Q: How do I apply to have my children admitted into Sola Gratia Classical Academy Inc.?